Relevant information for competition participants:

 - A registration cannot be shared and is not transferable.
 NO EXCEPTIONS.

-- Roll Over: If you cancel between January 17 and March 16, 2025, you can roll over your registration to the 2026 event.* (No refunds will be issued).
+- Roll Over: If you cancel between February 7 and March 20, 2026, you may roll over your registration to the 2027 event.* (No refunds will be issued).